mbierman/firewalla-tailscale-docker/README.md

 <h1 align="center">
  🔥 Firewalla Tailscale Integration via Docker 🐳
 </h1>
-<p1 align="center">Easily install and manage Tailscale on your Firewalla which gives you access your firewalla networks when you are away.
+<p1 align="center">Easily install and manage Tailscale on your Firewalla which gives you access your Firewalla networks when you are away.
 You can also use it like a VPN Server to route all internet traffic through your Firewalal network.</p1>

 <p align="center">
   <strong>Easily install and manage Tailscale on your Firewalla device using Docker!</strong>